-Can you think of a common freehold restrictive covenant that could apply to residential property?
+SELF CHECK QUESTION 6 Can you think of a common freehold restrictive covenant that could apply to residential property?
 Compare your answer with the following text.
 A common freehold restrictive covenant in residential property is a restriction not allowing business use of the property.
-Another would be not to build on land but to keep it open and use only as, say, a garden.
+Another would be not to build on land, but to keep it open and use only as, say, a garden.
 You may also find freehold positive covenants which commit the owner of land to actually do something, such as a positive covenant to fence boundaries.
-Positive covenants do not automatically pass with the land when a property is sold.
+Positive covenants do not automatically pass with the land when a property is sold as they tend to be agreements between individuals.
 However, restrictive covenants will pass from one owner to the next in the same way that easements pass from one owner to the next.

-Freehold covenants may have a bearing on market appraisals undertaken by estate agents.
-For example they could be asked to appraise a house with a large plot of land and the existing building to one side of the land, as shown in figure 3.5.
+Freehold covenants may have an influence on market appraisals.
+For example, you could be asked to appraise a house with a large plot of land and the existing building to one side of the land, as shown in figure 3.5.

-The agent might well think there was a possibility of developing the side garden by building another property.
+fig 3.5 You may think it is possible to develop the side garden by building another property.
 This is likely to increase the value of the house.
-However, if there was a freehold restrictive covenant saying the plot could only have one detached dwelling you would not be able to build another property and the value would not increase.
+However, if there is a freehold restrictive covenant saying the plot can only have one detached dwelling, you will not be able to build another property and the value will not increase.